Bridging the Gap Between Indexing and Retrieval for Differentiable Search Index with Query Generation: The DSI-QG Framework

 After training a QG model, instead of using beam search, we use a random sampling strategy to generate a set of queries for each candidate document.
 This is because we find random sampling gives more creative and diverse queries than beam search, thus potentially covering more relevant information about the document.
-To avoid random sampling generating too much diversity thus resulting in irrelevant content and grammarly-incorrect queries, we adopt the top-$k$ sampling scheme~\cite{fan2018hierarchical} which only allows the $k$ most likely next words to be sampled during the query generation and the probability mass of those $k$ next words is redistributed.
+To avoid randomly generating irrelevant content and grammatically incorrect queries, we adopt the top-$k$ sampling scheme~\cite{fan2018hierarchical} which only allows the $k$ most likely next words to be sampled during the query generation and the probability mass of those $k$ next words is redistributed.
 In our experiments, we set $k=10$.

-Another factor is the number of generated queries $n$ for each document: we discuss the impact of $n$ in Section~\ref{sec5.2}.
+Intuitively, a document may be relevant to more than just one query, thus another factor that might impact the effectiveness of our proposed DSI-QG method is the number of generated queries $n$ to represent each document: we discuss the impact of $n$ in the result section.